QuecPython/.github/profile/README.md

-## Welcome to Espressif’s site on GitHub
+## Welcome to QuecPython’s site on GitHub